manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/_templates/.github/PULL_REQUEST_TEMPLATE/feature_proposals.md

 > [!NOTE] :bulb: To reshape user-facing parts of the {{ cookiecutter.project_name }} API
 > This template should be used to propose and discuss incremental or novel working application units offered to users.
 >
-> :ok: **Types of changes to be proposed with this template:** user interface elements/capabilities, customization options, command structure and flags, accessibility options, entry points and logic for extensions, hooks and events
+> :ok: **Types of changes to be proposed with this template:** user interface elements/capabilities, customization options,{% if cookiecutter.app_type != 'bare_repo' %} command structure and flags,{% endif %} accessibility options, entry points and logic for extensions, hooks and events
 >
 > :no_good: **What this type of proposal does not stand for:**
 >
 > - Backend developments with no direct significance to the user;
 > - Changes to the current user experience without additive functionality;
-{%- if cookiecutter.app_type != 'cli'%}
+{%- if cookiecutter.app_type in ['tui', 'hybrid'] %}
 > - Changes to interface architecture layers for rendering purposes;
 {%- endif %}
 > - Data and input validation;